Michael Audain: Audain Foundation

 In 2004, the annual Audain Prize for the Visual Arts was established to recognize the outstanding achievements of British Columbia's senior artists.
 The $100,000 award is now administered by the Audain Art Museum.
 In conjunction with the Audain Prize, the Foundation provides five $7,500 Audain Travel Awards to young artists enrolled in a full-time arts program at the undergraduate or graduate level.

 Grizzly Bear Foundation

 A close encounter with a grizzly bear (Ursus arctos) and her three cubs inspired Audain to establish and fund a registered charitable organization in 2016, dedicated to the welfare of grizzly bears.
 The Grizzly Bear Foundation supports the conservation and preservation of grizzly bears through research and public education.
 It commissioned a Board of Enquiry to travel the province of British Columbia in the fall of 2016 to seek information from individuals and organizations that have an interest in the grizzly bear.
-The report summarizing the findings of this Enquiry was submitted to the Provincial Government in March 2017.
+The report summarizing the findings of this Enquiry was submitted to the Provincial Government in March 2017 led to the termination of the infamous Grizzly Bear Trophy Hunt.

 Personal life

-During the 1960s Audain led a colourful life as a social activist.
+During the 1960s, Audain led a colourful life as a social activist.
 At the University of British Columbia he founded and was President of the Nuclear Disarmament Club, which among other initiatives, organized peace marches.
-In 1962 Audain organized the largest peace march in Vancouver since the 1930s.
+In 1962, Audain organized the largest peace march in Vancouver since the 1930s.
 Also at the University of British Columbia, together with a group of faculty members, Audain founded The Penthouse Radical Society, which met monthly on the top floor of the Faculty of Arts Buchanan Building to discuss social and economic issues.

 Audain also served as an editor of the international magazine, Our Generation Against Nuclear War.

 Audain was a delegate to the 1961 founding convention of Canada’s New Democratic Party.

 In the summer of 1961, he was a Freedom Rider in the United States south, and was sentenced in Jackson, Mississippi to a jail term and a $250 fine.
 He served part of his sentence in the city jail in Jackson, as well as the Mississippi State Penitentiary at Parchman.

 Together with a group of University of British Columbia faculty, Audain was instrumental in founding the BC Civil Liberties Association in 1962.

-Audain authored and published his first book in 2021, a memoir entitled One Man in His Time.
+Audain authored and published his second book in 2021, a memoir entitled One Man in His Time, and a third book in 2023 featuring images and background stories regarding his art collection over many years, entitled Pictures on the Wall.